Student Loans for Bad Credit

 Updated by Jason Joy Manoj on 10th June 2020

-You must be wondering if you can apply for student loans with bad credit.
+You must be wondering if you can apply for student loans or personal loans with bad credit.
 The answer is, yes.
 Not everyone has a good credit score.
 But we firmly believe that a bad credit history should not hamper your journey to the right college so we’ve come up with a way on how you can get a student loan even if your credit score isn’t that great.
-We’ve also listed where you can find these loans.
+We’ve also listed places that provide loans for people with bad credit.

-Private student loans for students with bad credit are very hard to get, but it is possible.
+Private bad credit loans are very hard to get, but it is possible.
 Despite getting a student loan, you are required to apply for the loan with a co-signer who has a great credit score.
 With their good credit, you might get help to offset the bad credit of yours.
 However, you can get a Federal loan if you have a bad credit history, as it doesn't require a credit check.

 Table of contents

 - Are student loans linked to bad credit?

 - Private student loans for bad credit

 - How to buy a student loan when you have bad or no credit